-The week leading up to Black Friday can be full of offers and deal announcements.
+The week leading up to Black Friday is full of offers and deals.
 And it’s not rare that the end of the Thanksgiving dinner turns into browsing in preparation for the next day.

-One of the biggest shopping weekends, the weekend from Thanksgiving Thursday through Cyber Monday requires between 530,000 and 590,000 additional workers to cater to the needs of millions of consumers looking for the best deals.
+One of the biggest shopping weekends of the year, the weekend from Thanksgiving Thursday through Cyber Monday requires between 530,000 and 590,000 additional workers to cater to the needs of millions of consumers looking for the best deals.

-Here are some Black Friday vs Cyber Monday statistics that might help you make up your mind about when and how to do your shopping.
+That’s why we decided to dig deep into the latest Black Friday vs Cyber Monday statistics to help you make up your mind about when and how to do your shopping.

 Fascinating Black Friday vs Cyber Monday Statistics (Editor’s Picks)

-- There were over 189 million people shopping during the Black Friday-Cyber Monday weekend in 2019.
+- There were over 189 million US shoppers during the Black Friday-Cyber Monday weekend in 2019.

 - The total amount of Black Friday spending in 2019 worldwide was $717.5 billion.